truenas/py-SMART/README.md

 Usage
 =====
-The most common way to use pySMART is to create a logical representation of the physical storage device that you would like to work with, as shown::
+The most common way to use pySMART3 is to create a logical representation of the physical storage device that you would like to work with, as shown::

-    >>> from pySMART import Device
+    >>> from pySMART3 import Device
     >>> sda = Device('/dev/sda')
     >>> sda
     <SATA device on /dev/sda mod:WDC WD5000AAKS-60Z1A0 sn:WD-WCAWFxxxxxxx>